DuendeInexistente/Cirque/ShortStories/thief.md

  "Four.
 I was there."
 Said Lucero distractedly, pressing a hoof against the flat of the boots.

  "Don't do that!"
-Yelped Lucero, remembering the explosive spell was loaded, but Lucero kept pressing.
+Yelped the thief, remembering the explosive spell was loaded, but Lucero kept pressing.

 The boots blossomed with a yellow burst which didn't seem to bother the alicorn, who took his hooves further apart, stretching the metal like rubber.